JaapDanielse/VirtualPanel/Arduino/VirtualPanel/examples/M-AVR Showcases/ReadMe.txt

-The three VirtualPanel show cases/ examples in this folder:
+The VirtualPanel show cases/ examples in this folder:
 - SignalGenerator
 - FrequencyCounter
 - Oscilloscope
+- LogicAnalyzer
+- FourChanelVoltmeter

 use specific features of the AVR processor architecture and will only work on board featuring processors with this architecture.